srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 it to the callee.

-**Optional<T>** is a safe wrapper around an actual value or a possible Null value and supports functional call chains.
+**Optional<T> is a safe wrapper around an actual value or a possible Null value and supports functional call chains**.
 The original design goal was to create a new type to support the _optional return idiom_, meaning that it represents the result of a query or Collection access.
 That behavior is clearly visible in the Optional-based terminal Stream operations.